National Stadium, Cardiff: Official opening

 Although the stadium was not officially opened until 7 April 1984, it had been in continuous use since the WRU takeover in 1968.
-The opening was marked by a match between Wales and a WRU President's XV composed of players from other international teams.
+The opening was marked by a match between Wales and a WRU President's XV composed of players from other international teams on 17 October 1970.
 Wales won 27–17.

 The original capacity was 65,000, later reduced to 53,000 for safety reasons.
 Of this, 11,000 places were on the East Terrace.
 Conversion to an all-seater stadium would have reduced the capacity further to 47,500.
 This figure was significantly lower than Twickenham and other major rugby venues, and also below the demand for tickets for major events.

 A world record crowd of 56,000 for a rugby union club match attended the WRU Challenge Cup final on 7 May 1988, when Llanelli RFC defeated Neath RFC 28–13.
 The first evening international under floodlights was played on 4 September 1991 at 8.00 pm between Wales and France.

 The last international match at the National Stadium was played on 15 March 1997, when Wales faced England.
 The final fixture at the stadium was held on 26 April 1997, when Cardiff defeated Swansea 33–26 in the SWALEC Cup (WRU Challenge Cup) final.